rinikerlab/irsa/README.md

 ```
 python setup.py install
 ```
+Note that the results in the paper were generated with v1.0.3 of the lmfit package.
+We have noticed small changes in the results with different lmfit versions, so if you wish to reproduce the results from the the paper, please use v1.0.3.

 The directory `examples` includes two folders with jupyter notebooks and sample data demonstrating how to use the code to reproduce the isopulegol analysis from